Skip to content

 If you choose to add a field to the display column, an icon will appear in the list for easy identification.

-The context query function of the log service helps you trace related records before and after the occurrence of an abnormal log through a time clue, quickly locating the root cause of the problem.
+The context query function of the log service helps you trace related records before and after the occurrence of an abnormal log through a timeline, quickly locating the root cause of the problem.

 • On the log details page, you can directly view the context logs of the current data content;